kingrocfella/newyork-times-article-rating-app/README.md

 ### Docker
 This project is very easy to install and deploy in a Docker container.
+Edit the Dockerfile in the backend folder and enter your mysql database connection details.
+Then change the mysql database connection details in the .env file to whatever database connection details entered in the Docker file above.
 Open a terminal window in the backend folder and run the following commands to open up the backend:

 ```sh